xylan-org/mailspy/CONTRIBUTING.md

 - Fork and clone MailSpy.
 You can easily do that on the [project's main page](https://github.com/xylan-org/mailspy).
 - Install your IDE, and import MailSpy
-  - For back end development, we recomment [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/).
+  - For back end development, we recommend [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/).
-    - Choose **Open** and choose the repository folder you've just cloned.
+    - Choose **Open** and pick the repository folder you've just cloned.
     - Open the **Terminal** view and type `./gradlew bootRun` into the terminal window.
     - By default, the development back end will be hosted on `localhost:8099`.
   - For front end development, we recommend [Visual Studio Code](https://code.visualstudio.com/).